gayathreegopi/gayathreegopi.github.io/index.md

 - **Machine Learning Techniques**: Regression models, classification, clustering
 - **Natural Language Processing**: spaCy, NLTK

-Beyond the numbers, I have a creative side that I express through art and baking.
+Beyond the numbers, I have a creative side that I express through art and music.
 I believe that a balance between analytical thinking and creativity leads to innovative solutions.

 ## [Explore My Work](/projects/)